SECQUOIA/SECQUOIA.github.io/_posts/2024-03-06-AIChE-Midwest.md

 ---
 layout: post
 title: 2024 AIChE Midwest Regional Conference
-description: 'Reflecting on a Successful AIChE2024!'
+description: 'Reflecting on a Successful 16th AIChE Midwest Regional Conference!'
-image: assets/images/posts/AIChE-2023.jpeg
+image: assets/images/posts/AIChEMidwest-2024.jpg
 ---

 We are thrilled to share highlights from our dynamic participation at AIChE2023 in Orlando this 2023.
 Our team's presence was felt across multiple sessions, showcasing our commitment to innovation and collaboration in chemical engineering.